Last Updated on

 The rods have some differences that make them useful for different fishing conditions.

-Casting rods have the reel sitting on the top of the rod, and the reel is perpendicular with the rod.
-Each rod is intended to be paired with a matching reel, spinning rods use a spin reel, a casting rod uses a casting reel.
+Baitcasting rods have the reel sitting on the top of the rod, and the reel is perpendicular with the rod.
+Each rod is intended to be paired with a matching reel, spinning rods use a spin reel, a casting rod uses a baitcasting reel.

 From a function standpoint, spinning rods are very popular for sport fishing especially for bass, trout, pike and walleye.
 Spinning rods are also good for fishing with live bait, since their reel tends to have a slower return action.